Experimental Music Festival

 The full line up Intonal will be released on March 17th.

 - * Sebastian Mullaert and Subchamber Ensmble’s concert at Malmö Live is not included in the festival ticket, but can be bought to a reduced price of 100 SEK here.

 Intonal is an annual festival for experimental and electronic music that has been held in Malmö, Sweden since 2015.
 The focus of the festival is to offer an international programme of experimental and electronic music covering a wide range of genres, subgenres and unique expressions.
 Besides established artists within the electronic avant garde and acts bordering towards sound art, a hefty club oriented programme will also present DJs acting within an innovative new scene for dance music.
 Parallel to this there is also a number of installation exhibitions and artist talks.
 Out of tradition, a handful of events on the programme will be open to the public and free of entrance.

-Intonal 2020 is organized by Inkonst and Inter Arts Center in Malmö, Sweden in collaboration with Mutek, Kontra-Musik, Insomnia, Malmö Konsthall, Malmö Live, S:t Johannes Church/The Swedish Church Malmö, The Museum of Movements, ICAS, UpNode Network, The North West Passage Project, Goethe-Institut Schweden, Institut Francais de Suède, with support by The City of Malmö, Region Skåne, The Swedish Arts Council, The Nordic Council of Ministers, Puls/The Nordic Culture Fund, The Government of Quebec, The Roskilde Festival Charity Foundation.
+Intonal 2020 is organized by Inkonst and Inter Arts Center in Malmö, Sweden in collaboration with Mutek & Insomnia through The North West Passage Project, Kontra-Musik, Malmö Konsthall, Malmö Live, S:t Johannes Church/The Swedish Church Malmö, Museum of Movements, ICAS, UpNode Network, Goethe-Institut Schweden, Institut Francais de Suède, with support by The City of Malmö, Region Skåne, The Swedish Arts Council, The Nordic Council of Ministers, Puls/The Nordic Culture Fund, The Government of Quebec, The Roskilde Festival Charity Foundation.
 Media partners are Crack Magazine, The Quietus & The Wire.